-A theoretical 100 intersection square mile would have ten blocks per mile at its edge, which yields block edges of 528 feet between centerlines.
-LEED-ND uses 120 intersections per square mile as one of its indicators which equals roughly 440 feet per block edge.
-A rigid grid is not required and is, in fact, discouraged as it encourages fast vehicle speed and creates less interest for the traveler.
-Less than a full square mile can be easily prorated to achieve the necessary measured values.
-Several Florida examples of intersections per square mile include Key West at 212, Miami Lakes at 141, Seaside at 393 and Celebration at 366 (parts of Rome, Italy have 800).
+5 A theoretical 100 intersection square mile would have ten blocks per mile at its edge, 6 which yields block edges of 528 feet between centerlines.
+LEED-ND uses 120 7 intersections per square mile as one of its indicators which equals roughly 440 feet per 8 block edge.
+A rigid arid is not required and is, in fact, discouraged as it encourages fast 9 vehicle speed and boring places.
+Less than a full square mile can be easily prorated to 10 achieve the necessary measured values.
+Several Florida examples of intersections per square mile include Key West at 212, Miami Lakes at 141, Seaside at 393 and 11

-Another network walkability measure is called the Connectivity Index (Reid Ewing, 1996) which can be used to quantify how well a thoroughfare network connects destinations.
-Links are the segments between intersections, and intersections are the nodes.
-Cul-de-sac heads are treated as a node.
-A higher index means that travelers have increased route choice, providing more connections available for travel between any two locations.
-The Connectivity Index is calculated by dividing the number of links by the number of nodes.
-A score of 1.4 is the minimum needed for a walkable community.
+- 12 Celebration at 366 (parts of Rome, Italy have 800). - 13 Another network walkability measure is called the the Connectivity Index (Reid Ewing, 14 1996) can be used to quantify how well a thoroughfare network connects destinations.

+15 Links are the segments between intersections, and intersections are the nodes.
+Cul-de-

+16 sac heads are treated as a node.
+A higher index means that travelers have increased

+17 route choice, providing more connections available for travel between any two locations.

+18 The Connectivity Index is calculated by dividing the number of links by the number of

-An example illustrating how to calculate a Connectivity Index is included below:
+- 19 nodes.
+A score of 1.4 is the minimum needed for a walkable community[RH5]. - 20 An example illustrating how to calculate a Connectivity Index is included below:

-To establish a Connectivity Index, using a map of the network under consideration, first establish the area to be evaluated.
-Identify and count the number of intersections, culde-sacs and street segments between intersections/cul-de-sacs within the study area.
+21 To establish a Connectivity Index, using a map of the network under consideration, first

+22 establish the area to be evaluated.
+Identify and count the number of intersections, cul-

+23 de-sacs and street segments between intersections/cul-de-sacs within the study area.

-The Starkey Ranch project, a portion of which is shown in Figure 6, illustrates the identification of nodes and links.
-For the entire community, there were a total of 242 road segments, or links, and 146 intersections/cul-de-sacs or nodes identified.
-The calculation for this community yielded a Connectivity Index of 1.66, which is greater than 1.4, therefore, based on the Connectivity Index, the Starkey Ranch should be considered walkable.
+24 The Starkey Ranch project, a portion of which is shown below, illustrates the 25 identification of nodes and links.
+For the entire community, there were a total of 242 26 road segments, or links, and 146 intersections/cul-de-sacs or nodes identified.
+The 27 calculation for this community yielded a Connectivity Index of 1.66, which is greater than 28 1.4, therefore, based on the Connectifity Index, the Starkey Ranch should be 29 considered walkable.

-Connectivity Index = 242 Links/146 Nodes = 1.66
+30 Connectivity Index = 242 Links/146 Nodes = 1.66

-Figure 6

-Connectivity Index, Odessa, FL

-(Source: AECOM, Project: Starkey Ranch)
+Connectivity Index, Odessa, FL (Source: AECOM, Project: Starkey Ranch)

-E THOROUGHFARE TYPES
+1 E THOROUGHFARE TYPES

-Florida Greenbook Section C, Highway Function and Classification in CHAPTER 1 PLANNING contains the conventional classification system that is commonly accepted to define the function and operational requirements for thoroughfares.
+Section C, Highway Function and Classification in CHAPTER 1 PLANNING contains the conventional classification system that is commonly accepted to define the function and operational requirements for thoroughfares.
 These classifications are also used as the primary basis for geometric design criteria.

-Traffic volume, trip characteristics, speed and level of service, and other factors in the functional classification system relate to the mobility of motor vehicles, not bicyclists or pedestrians, and do not consider the context or land use of the surrounding environment.
-This approach, while appropriate for high speed rural and suburban roadways, does not provide designers with guidance on how to design for a Traditional Neighborhood Development or in a context sensitive manner.
+6 Traffic volume, trip characteristics, speed and level of service, and other factors in the 7 functional classification system relate to the mobility of motor vehicles, not bicyclists or 8 pedestrians, and do not consider the context or land use of the surrounding 9 environment.
+This approach, while appropriate for high speed rural and suburban 10 roadways, does not provide designers with guidance on how to design for a Traditional 11 Neighborhood Development or in a context sensitive manner.